Blake-Cash/writing-site/README.md

-To Do:

-- Add sorted archives (By tags?)
+To Do (sorted by priority):

+- Replace 'test' title
 - Better header image
+- Pastebin linking
 - Add favicon
+- Proper behavior when previous page doesn't exist but next does
+- Make links visually distinct
-- Add post schedule to about page
+- Add sorted archives (By tags?)
 - 'Read Now' Buttons
-- Make links visually distinct
-- Pastebin linking
 - Look into what happens with different image sizes on pages
-- Replace 'test' title
-- Proper behavior when previous page doesn't exist but next does
 - Add support for indenting paragraphs
+- Add post schedule to about page
+- Look into mobile